ibm-cloud-docs/vpc/file_storage_vpc_profiles.md

 IOPS values are based on a 16 KB block size for all profiles, with a 50-50 read/write random workload.
 Each 16 KB of data that is read or written counts as one read/write operation.
 A single write of less than 16 KB counts as a single write operation.

 Maximum throughput for a file share is calculated by taking the file share's IOPS and multiplying it by the throughput multiplier.
-The throughput multiplier is 16 KB for 3 IOPS/GB or 5 IOPS/GB tiers, or 256 KB for 10 IOPS/GB, custom IOPS, and `dp2` tiers.
+The throughput multiplier is 16 KB for 3 IOPS/GB or 5 IOPS/GB tiers, or 256 KB for 10 IOPS/GB, custom IOPS, and `dp2` profiles.
 The higher the IOPS that you specify, the higher the throughput.
 Maximum throughput is 1024 MBps.

 The application I/O size directly impacts storage performance.
 If the application I/O size is smaller than the throughput multiplier that is used by the profile to calculate the bandwidth, the IOPS limit is reached before the throughput limit.
 Conversely, if the application I/O size is larger, the throughput limit is reached before the IOPS limit.